Nytra/ResoniteHotReloadLib/README.md

 Adding the `[Range]` attribute to a mod configuration key then reloading will result in the configuration key not becoming a slider in ResoniteModSettings.
 This requires a game restart to make work.

-Calling `Assembly.GetExecutingAssembly().Location` will return null in the reloaded mod.
+Calling `Assembly.GetExecutingAssembly().Location` will return a empty string in the reloaded mod.

 ## Pre-requisites